serpient/simple-boilerplate/README.md

 You can either fork or clone this repo.
 ```
 git clone https://github.com/serpient/simple-boilerplate.git

-// From here, you want to push these changes into your local github repository
+// move into the directory

+npm install // installs all the development dependencies
+live-server // starts local server
 ```

 ### Starting Live Server